PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 ### For an indvidual student

+There are various ways to post marks for a specific submission:

 - In the **marking interface**, select the three dots icon next to the mark pill and select **Post mark**.
 </br>![decorative](images/assignment-marking-post-individual-interface.png)
 - In the **submissions list**, click the **Post 1 mark** button in the relevant student's row (the value shows the number of attempts marked).